 The PRC revived the practice in the 1950s, and from 1958 to 1982 China gave 23 pandas to nine different countries.

 By 1984, however, pandas were no longer used purely as agents of diplomacy.
-Instead, China began to offer pandas to other nations only on 10-year loans, standard terms including a fee of USD1 million per year and a provision that any cubs born during the loan be the property of the People’s Republic of China.
+Instead, China began to offer pandas to other nations on 10-year loans only, with standard terms including a fee of USD1 million per year, and a provision that any cubs born during the loan be the property of the People’s Republic of China.

 The first person to bring a live giant panda to the USA was chain-smoking, heavy-drinking socialite turned hardy bamboo forest trekker Ruth Harkness, back in 1936.
 You can read her fascinating story by clicking the link below.